Pickfair: Construction and renovation (1919–1920s)

+Hollywood's social center (1920s–1930s)

-During the 1920s the house became a focal point for Hollywood's social activities, and the couple became famous for entertaining there.
+During the 1920s, the house became a focal point for Hollywood's social activities, and the couple became famous for entertaining there.
 An invitation to Pickfair was a sign of social acceptance into the closed Hollywood community.
 In 1928, Will Rogers said "My most important duty as mayor of Beverly Hills is directing people to Mary Pickford's house".

 Dinners at Pickfair became legendary; guests included Charlie Chaplin (who lived next door), the Duke of Windsor and Duchess of Windsor, Dorothy and Lillian Gish, Mildred Harris, Greta Garbo, George Bernard Shaw, Albert Einstein, Elinor Glyn, Helen Keller, H.G.
 Wells, Lord Louis Mountbatten, Fritz Kreisler, Tony Duquette, Amelia Earhart, F. Scott Fitzgerald, Joan Crawford, Noël Coward, President Franklin D. Roosevelt and Eleanor Roosevelt, Pearl S. Buck, Charles Lindbergh, Max Reinhardt, Arthur Conan Doyle, Thomas Edison, Gloria Swanson, the Duke and Duchess of Alba, the King and Queen of Siam, Austen Chamberlain, Vladimir Nemirovich-Danchenko, the spiritual teacher Meher Baba, and Sir Harry Lauder.
 Lauder's nephew, Matt Lauder Jr., a professional golfer whose family had a property at Eagle Rock, Los Angeles, California, taught Fairbanks to play golf.

+Later years (1936–1979)

 Fairbanks and Pickford divorced in January 1936, but Pickford continued to reside in the mansion with her third husband, actor and musician Charles "Buddy" Rogers, until her death in 1979.
 Pickford received few visitors in her later years, but continued to open up her grand home for charitable organizations and parties, including an annual Christmas party for blind war veterans, mostly from World War I.

 In 1976, Pickford received a second Academy Award for contribution to American film.
 The Academy Honorary Award was presented to her in the formal living room of Pickfair, and televised on the 48th Academy Awards.
-Introduced and narrated by Gene Kelly, it provided the public a very rare glimpse inside the fabled mansion.
+Introduced and narrated by Gene Kelly, it gave the public a rare glimpse inside the fabled mansion.